 Not only is he my loving husband, but he is my confidant, my trusted partner, my guide, my bag carrier, my veil holder, my back up, my shoulder to cry on, my protector.
 He packs the car, he drives while I navigate, he keeps a watch on the time and tells me if we’re running behind or not, he holds an iPhone light for extra lighting (he once did this for 40mins during speeches and I forgot to tell him he could relax his arm now- oops!), he dries the ground with towels for the bride when doing portraits in the wet, he runs to the car when I’ve forgotten something, he grabs me a ladder when I need one, he makes me laugh and feeds me when we’re moving from one location to the next.

 Basically he assists me in everything that I do, and keeps me sane during long shoots.
 Ben makes sure that I am prepped and ready to go and provides 110% emotional support, never leaving my side.
+This means that my clients get the best of me on the day.
 During the ceremony and sometimes during the bridal + groom prep, I may ask him to shoot from a different angle to make sure we are covering the most important parts from different angles.
 So, you may see him carry a camera from time-to-time, however this is not his primary role.
 His primary role is to assist me, so that I can focus on what I need to do, and that is to capture the stories, emotions and moments throughout the day.

-A second shooter is someone who is trained as a photographer, and has come to second shoot, assisting the main photographer throughout the day.
-They usually come with their own equipment and don’t need a lot of direction.
+A second shooter is someone who is trained as a photographer, and has come to provide an alternative shooting perspective.
+They usually don’t need a lot of direction on the day.
 They will work with the main shooter, and under their guidance will cover photography from a different angle for the entire day.
 Depending on the relationship between the two, the second shooter may also act as an assistant as well.

 I still second shoot from time to time, and love being the helpful hand to the primary photographer.
 It can be so much fun.